Home » Key Information » Academy Council

 My interest in school governance started almost a decade ago.
 My eldest had just started at a Fishponds nursery school, when a parent governor position became available.
 I thought it sounded like a good way of becoming more involved in both my children’s education and in the community, so I volunteered for a year – and ended up as chair of governors of the nursery school and its attached children’s centre for five years!
 During that time I got to find out all about school governance in Bristol and about the challenges faced by families in Fishponds.
 My son and daughter now both go to BMA, and I’m really pleased to be able to contribute to the community again as a councillor.

-Staff Councillor – Helen Harman
+Staff Councillor – Vacancy

 CLF Deputy CEO (Education) – Dan Nicholls